hatemgahmed/Email-query-specific-notifier/README.md

 You need to get your own gmail api credentials (you can download the credentials.json for your gmail from google cloud).

-You need to sign up for Pushbullet, download the application on your mobile phone (iOS/Android), and get the API key and device name.
+You need to sign up for Pushbullet, download the application on your mobile phone (iOS/Android), and get the API key and device name, and put them in pushbullet_parameters.json

 # How to Run

-Put the code, credentials.json inside 1 folder
+Put the code, credentials.json inside the folder

-Fill in the personalized information in parameters.json
+Fill in the desired query options in query.json
+Run query_notify.py